 Situated in rue du Faubourg-Saint-Honoré (8th), Le Bristol benefits from its position a few steps from the Élysée Palace, art galleries and luxury boutiques.

 A historic palace opened in 1925 and the only palace belonging to a European family, the Oetker family since 1978.
 Le Bristol has 99 bedrooms and 88 suites of different sizes.
-What’s more, Maja Oetker oversaw the decoration of the new rooms, which express “luxury à la française” in the purest 18th century style.
+In fact, it was Maja Oetker who oversaw the decoration of 29 of these rooms and suites, all embodying traditional French luxury in a pure 18th century style.

 Royal Suites, Panoramic Suite, Terrace Suites ... the 5-star hotel also has a Paris Suite with a surface area of 150m² with a stunning view of the Eiffel Tower; the loveliest suite is the 320 m² Imperial Suite which offers a view of the 1,200m² French-style garden and the interior courtyard.
 The new Honeymoon Suite, inaugurated in September 2011, offers a magnificent view of the monuments of Paris.

-Seven reception rooms with sublime decor are available for events and receptions.
-Finally, the Bar of the Bristol, which celebrated its 85th anniversary in 2010, has an original cocktail menu and hosts the highly-popular ‘Thés à la mode’ for tea fans with tea from 15 plantations around the world.
+Five divisible reception halls with sublime decor are available for events and receptions.
+Finally, Le Bar du Bristol, which celebrated its 85th anniversary in 2010, presents a menu of original cocktails and unique ‘Thés à la mode’ events on certain Saturdays to enjoy tea from 15 plantations across the world.
+The Café Antonia, named as homage to Marie-Antoinette, offers afternoon tea in a resolutely boudoir style.